 The amount of water needed every day varies from person to person, depending on how active they are, how much they sweat, and so on.
 There is no set amount of water that needs to be drunk every day, although there is a common consensus on what a safe consumption of fluids is.

 Women: 2.7 liters or 91 ounces approx.

 Even mild dehydration can have an effect on you both physically and mentally.
 Make sure you’re getting enough water every day, no matter what your personal goal is.
 It’s one of the best things you can do for your overall health.
 Water is very important to nearly every part of your body.
-Not only will hit your recommended daily intake help you maintain your current state of being, it could even improve your overall health.
+Not only will hitting your recommended daily intake help you maintain your current state of being, but it could also even improve your overall health.